Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 Season refers to a specific time of year categorized by a particular climate condition.
 For example, the United States has four seasons, including Autumn, Spring, Summer, and Winter.

 For example, Ice cream companies earn more money in the summer season than in winter.
-In contrast, the blanket selling company focuses on the winter season for marketing.
+In contrast, the blanket-selling company focuses on the winter season for marketing.
 The company needs to focus on geographic segmentation for the advertising campaigns.

 Population

-Population means the inhabitants of a particular area; for example, the capital city, metropolitan city, small town.
+Population means the inhabitants of a particular area; for example, the capital city, metropolitan city, or small town.
 However, they imply almost similar characteristics but have some differences too.

 Psychographic Segmentation